himeluddin/swen-514-team-01-souschef/README.md

 # CSS Used
-* currently trying to pick between Tailwind.css vs Materializ.css
+* currently using tailwind.css for the majority of CSS design.